 - 1. On the Windows machine on which you wish to install the orchestrator, open a PowerShell window using the "Run as Administrator" option and change to the temporary directory where you placed the installation files. - 2.
-In the PowerShell window, run the following commands to populate a variable with the password for the Universal Orchestrator service account, if you plan to run the orchestrator as a custom service account (rather than the default of Network Service), and populate a variable with the password for the Keyfactor Command connect service account (see Create Service Accounts for the Universal Orchestrator on page 9):
+In the PowerShell window, run the following commands to populate a variable with the user credentials for the Keyfactor Command connect service account (see Create Service Accounts for the Universal Orchestrator on page 9) and, if you plan to run the orchestrator as a standard custom service account (rather than the default of Network Service), populate a variable with the user credentials for the Universal Orchestrator service account:

 '''

+$credKeyfactor = Get-Credential

 $credService = Get-Credential

-$credKeyfactor = Get-Credential

 '''

 Enter the appropriate username and password when prompted.
-In these examples, credService is used for the Universal Orchestrator service account that the service runs as and credKeyfactor is used for the for the Keyfactor Command connect service account that the orchestrator uses to connect to Keyfactor Command.
+In these examples, credKeyfactor is used for the for the Keyfactor Command connect service account that the orchestrator uses to connect to Keyfactor Command and credService is used for the Universal Orchestrator service account that the service runs as.
 Usernames should be given in DOMAIN\username format.